 Game-Breaker: The Thermo Rocket Cannon with its firepower and lock-on/homing abilities, so much so that the first patches to the game nerfed it.
 Also the Riot Cannon, which is powerful even before the upgrades.

 Genius Bonus: The Earth in the holograms does not show a contemporary Earth.
 It's in the process of forming the modern continents as Earth really was in the twilight of the dinosaurs.

-It's the Same, so It Sucks: Not in the sense that it's like War For Cybertron, but like the video game tie-in of Dark of the Moon, which had single-player levels that "focused" on making the playable Transformers unique.
+It's the Same, Now It Sucks: Not in the sense that it's like War For Cybertron, but like the video game tie-in of Dark of the Moon, which had single-player levels that "focused" on making the playable Transformers unique.
 Hopefully, High Moon will manage to cure this problem.

 To note, it was the removal of co-op that got to most people.